-Parameter Actor Specification DICOM Tag Acquisition Protocol Radiologist Shall prepare a protocol to meet the specifications in this table.
+Parameter Actor Specification DICOM Tag Formatted Table Acquisition Protocol Radiologist Shall prepare a protocol to meet the specifications in this table.
+Shall ensure technologists have been trained on the requirements of this profile.
 Acquisition Protocol Radiologist Shall ensure technologists have been trained on the requirements of this profile.
-Total Collimation Width Radiologist Shall set to Greater than or equal to 16 mm.
-Total Collimation Width (0018,9307) Nominal Tomographic Section Thickness Radiologist Shall set to Less than or equal to 1.0 mm using procedures in 4.1.3 Single Collimation Width (0018,9306) Scan Duration Radiologist Shall set parameter values that will cover an axial field of view of 35 cm in 10 seconds or less.
-Table Speed (0018,9309) Reconstruction Protocol Radiologist Shall prepare a protocol to meet the specifications in this table.
-Reconstruction Protocol Radiologist Shall ensure technologists have been trained on the requirements of this profile.
-Reconstructed Image Thickness Physicist Shall set to 1.0 mm or less.
-Slice Thickness (0018,0050) In-plane Resolution Physicist Shall validate that the protocol achieves a full width at half maximum (FWHM) of line spread function ≤ 1.0 mm using procedures in 4.1.3.
-Through-plane spatial resolution Physicist Shall validate that the protocol achieves a slice sensitivity profile with FWHM ≤ 1.0 mm using procedures in 4.1.3.
-Edge Enhancement Physicist Shall validate that the protocol achieves a minimum edge enhancement of 3% for the edge response function as described in Section 4.1.3.
-Voxel Noise Physicist Shall validate that the protocol achieves a standard deviation of voxel noise that is ≤ 20HU for lung equivalent foam, air and water materials inside a phantom as described in Section 4.1.2.
+Commented [SBF39]: KOD-28, KOD-29 Total Collimation Width Radiologist Technologi st Shall set to Greater than or equal to 16_mm.
+Total Collimation Width (0018,9307) Commented [SBF40]: KOD-28, KOD-29 Nominal Tomographic Section Thickness Radiologist Technologi st Shall set to Less than or equal to 1 .0 mm using procedures in 4.1.3- Single Collimation Width (0018.9306) Commented [SBF41]: KOD-28, KOD-29 Scan Duration Radiologist Technologi st Shall set parameter values that will cover an axial field of view of 35 cm in 10 seconds or less}.
+Table Speed (0018,9309) Commented [SBF43]: AAPM-4, KOD-12 Commented [SBF42]: KOD-28, KOD-29 CT Dose Radiologist Technologi st Shall be < 3 mGy CTDIvol for a medium sized (75 kg) subject with the amount of radiation adjusted based on patient size and shape Dose Report Commented [SBF44]: KOD-28 Reconstruction Protocol Radiologist Technologi et Shall prepare a protocol to meet the specifications in this table.
+Commented [SBF45]: KOD-30 and AAPM-6, As a committee we decided that the low dose protocol design is a recommendation and not required to meet the claims.
+Therefore it is removed from this table.
+50 Shan choare teenhologists have been trained on - Commented [SBF46]: KOD-28, KOD-29 the requirements of this profile.
+Reconstruction Dadialagist Shall ensure technologists have been trained on Protocol Radiologist the requirements of this profile.
+Reconstructed DhusisistTo Slice Image Privsicist Shall set to 1.0 mm or less.
+Thickness Thickness chnologist (0018,0050) In plane Dhycicist Shall validate that the protocol achieves a full In-plane Resolution Physicist width at half maximum (FWHM) of line spread Resolution function $\leq 1.0$ mm using procedures in 4.1.3.
+Through-plane Shall validate that the protocol achieves a slice spatial Physicist sensitivity profile with resolution FWHM ≤ 1.0 mm_using procedures in 4.1.3.
+Shall validate that the protocol achieves a Edge Dhycicist minimum edge enhancement of 3% for the Enhancement Physicist edge response function as described in Section 4 .1.3 .
+Shall validate that the protocol achieves a Dhycicist standard deviation of voxel noise that is $\leq$ 20HU Voxel Noise FIIYSICISL for lung equivalent foam, air and water materials inside a phantom as described in Section 4 .1.2 .